Agreement - A legal contract covering circumstances or actions.

 Joint Ownership - Ownership rights shared by two or more persons or entities.

 License - Permission granted to utilize Intellectual Property.

 License Issue Fee - Consideration given as an initial lump payment to the licensor.

 Licensee - The purchaser or acquirer of license rights to a piece of Intellectual Property.

 Licensor - The granter of a license and/or the owner of the Intellectual Property being licensed.

 Material Recipient - Any entity that takes delivery of Tangible Research Property in accordance with a Material Transfer Agreement.

 Material Transfer Agreement - Also called an “MTA”, is used when an inventor wants to share either patented or unpatented innovations with an academic colleague who wishes to utilize it for research purposes.

 Non-Disclosure Agreement - Commonly referred to as an “NDA”.
 Protects confidential information by requiring that the information revealed be kept in confidence.
 It limits use or distribution of the information revealed and establishes legal liability for unauthorized use or exposure of information revealed.

-Option Agreements - May be found within Research Agreements and establishes the right of the university to negotiate a license for Intellectual Property.
+Option Agreements - Also called Option Clauses; may be found within Research Agreements and establishes the right of the university to negotiate a license for Intellectual Property.
 These agreements are intended to allow a potential licensee to evaluate an invention or technology prior to signing a standard license agreement.
-Also called Option Clauses.